Star Blazers: Space Battleship Yamato 2205

 Space Battleship Yamato 2205: A New Voyage (宇宙戦艦ヤマト2205 新たなる旅立ち, Uchū Senkan Yamato Ni-ni-zero-go Aratanaru Tabidachi), also known as Star Blazers 2205, is a Japanese military science fiction animated film duology produced by Satelight and Staple Entertainment.
 It is the sequel to Star Blazers: Space Battleship Yamato 2202 and a remake to the 1979 film Space Battleship Yamato: The New Voyage, originally based on the Space Battleship Yamato television series created by Yoshinobu Nishizaki and Leiji Matsumoto.
 It is directed by Kenji Yasuda (Macross Delta) and written by Harutoshi Fukui (Mobile Suit Gundam Unicorn) with official character designs by Nobuteru Yuki.
 The first film, with the subtitle Part 1: Takeoff (前章 —TAKEOFF—, Zenshō Teikuofu) was released in Japanese theaters on October 8, 2021.
 The second film with the subtitle Part 2: Stasha (後章 —STASHA—, Kōshō Sutasha) was released in Japanese theaters on February 4, 2022.
+Later that year the films were broadcast on TV as eight episodes.